 So yeah, I do believe part of it is placebo, given how intricate our mind can be.

 That said, there is some truth to break in.
-Tyll Herstens from Inner Fidelity used the Q701, a headphone notorious for needed a burn in period.
+Tyll Herstens from Inner Fidelity used the Q701, a headphone notorious for needing a burn in period.
 He did a few tests:

 The first involved comparing a brand new Q701 to one burned in for 90 hours. he concluded that there were some measurable differences, both audibly and measured via charts and graphs.